ChirayuR/Blog/about.md

 Apart from my serious introduction,

 I'm a F1-fanatic, mainly because of the regualtions and innovations the teams have done along the years, also Seb <3.
+I also play F1 (on PC) helps me get to a level of focus where I can work uninterupted, in lockdown I may or may not have played rocket league too much.

 Do a little climbing, long distance running, cycling, badminton, reading[^fn-read], a bit of tech-stuff[^fn-tech] & music!

-I was into singing for a while in school, did a bunch of choirs[^fn-choir] and solo vocals.
-Now I'm an enthusiastic bathroom singer.
+I was into singing for a while in school, did a bunch of choirs[^fn-choir] and solo vocals, now I'm an enthusiastic bathroom singer.
 My taste is inclined towards Indie & jazz, big fan of Local Train tho
 (hmu for spotify recommendations).